Because we have studied the Sarasota dolphins for decades, we now know the ages of most of the community members.

 For dolphins of unknown age, we can estimate their age if a tooth can be examined.
 Like the growth rings in trees, dolphin teeth have annular layers.
 Annual layers are added from the outside in, gradually filling up the cavity in the middle of the tooth.

 Female dolphins live longer than males, and may give birth when they are as old as 48 years of age.
-The oldest dolphin we know in the Sarasota Bay dolphin community is a female named Nicklo, who was estimated to be 60 years old in 2010.
+The oldest dolphin we know in the Sarasota Bay dolphin community is a female named Nicklo, who was estimated to be 64 years old in when observed in January, 2013.

 Males may live into their forties.
-Our most long-lived male dolphin, nicknamed Jimmy Durante, was 50 years old when last seen in 2009.
+Our most long-lived male dolphin, nicknamed Jimmy Durante, was 50 years old when last seen in 2009, and F154 was 51 years when sighted in January, 2013.

 We also sadly watch dolphins as they near the end of their lives.
 The photo at left was our last opportunity to see the 54-yr-old Ms. Mayhem alive.
 Her body was recovered just nine days later.